MicrosoftDocs/windows-itpro-docs/store-for-business/update-microsoft-store-for-business-account-settings.md

 # Update Billing account settings

 > [!IMPORTANT]
+>
-> The retirement of Microsoft Store for Business and Microsoft Store for Education has been postponed.
+> - The retirement of Microsoft Store for Business and Microsoft Store for Education has been postponed.
 We will update this notice when a new retirement date is announced.
 You can continue to use the current capabilities of free apps until that time.
 For more information about this change, see [Update to Intune integration with the Microsoft Store on Windows](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/update-to-endpoint-manager-integration-with-the-microsoft-store/ba-p/3585077) and [FAQ: Supporting Microsoft Store experiences on managed devices](https://techcommunity.microsoft.com/t5/windows-management/faq-supporting-microsoft-store-experiences-on-managed-devices/m-p/3585286).
+> - In April 2023 the Microsoft Store for Business tab was removed from Microsoft Store apps on Windows 10 and Windows 11 PCs.
+The Microsoft Store for Business tab will continue to be available on Hololens devices.
+Users will no longer be able to see products added to the private store within the Microsoft Store app and will need to go to the [Microsoft Store for Business](https://businessstore.microsoft.com/) website to access the private store.
+The [ApplicationManagement/RequirePrivateStoreOnly](/windows/client-management/mdm/policy-configuration-service-provider#ApplicationManagement_RequirePrivateStoreOnly) MDM policy and **Only display the private store within the Microsoft Store app** Group policy will block access to the Microsoft Store app entirely.

 A billing account contains defining information about your organization.

 >[!NOTE]
->Billing accounts are available in Microsoft Store for Business, and M365 admin center preview.
-For more information, see [aka.ms/aboutM365preview](/microsoft-365/admin/microsoft-365-admin-center-preview).
+>Billing accounts are available in Microsoft Store for Business, and the Microsoft 365 admin center.
+For more information, see [Understand your Microsoft billing account](/microsoft-365/commerce/manage-billing-accounts).

 The **Billing account** page allows you to manage organization information, purchasing agreements that you have with Microsoft, and admin approvals.
 The organization information and payment options are required before you can shop for products that have a price.